 Lingual braces work well for relatively minor problems, but they aren’t as effective as traditional or ceramic braces at treating severe forms of malocclusion.
 Their placement also makes them more complicated to clean and adjust.

 Invisalign® is the newest type of braces, and they have the large advantage of being removable.
 The patient can take them out to clean them and to eat.
 Patients who use Invisalign®, therefore, don’t have to abide by the food restrictions that patients wearing fixed braces do.

 The Invisalign® braces at our office in Dallas are a series of clear, plastic trays or aligners that resemble mouth guards.
 The patient typically wears them for 22 hours per day.
 Like lingual braces, they are not the most effective braces for treating severe problems.
 While Invisalign® braces can correct alignment problems, a patient who needs to close large gaps in their teeth would be better served by getting the traditional metal or ceramic braces.

 Learn More About the Different Types of Braces

-With three locations in the Dallas area, our orthodontist at Ragan Orthodontics is committed to helping patients achieve beautiful smiles.
+With three locations in the Dallas area, our orthodontist at Ragan Orthodontics is committed to helping patients achieve beautiful smiles and provide what is suited when it comes to different types of braces.
 Contact us today to schedule an appointment to get all the facts about the different types of braces, including which type is best for you or your child.